Instructional Capacity

-Keep scrolling to see how our district has been building instructional capacity over this past year!
+Keep scrolling to see how our district has been building instructional capacity over the 2021-22 and 2022-23 school years.

 Literacy Engagement with Leyton Schnellert